woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode7.md

 **Alexandra**: I keep thinking about the dog-about Gemma, alone in the animal shelter.

 **Robbie**: I know.
-But I promse you, Alexandra, the dog is just fine.They're very kind to the animals.
+But I promise you, Alexandra, the dog is just fine.They're very kind to the animals.

 **Alexandra**: I know they are.
 I mean about her being alone.
 Even if they are kind to Gemma, she's still alone, without her family